Chart Color Schemes

 Educational achievement in Seaford Heights places it within the top 10% nationally, reflecting strong academic performance and high qualification levels across the community

 The area's educational profile is notable regionally, with university qualification rates at 25.0% of residents aged 15+, surpassing the SA3 area average of 18.9%.
 Bachelor degrees are most prevalent at 17.5%, followed by postgraduate qualifications (4.7%) and graduate diplomas (2.8%).
-Vocational credentials are prominent, with 41.8% of residents aged 15+ holding such qualifications – advanced diplomas at 9.2% and certificates at 32.6%.
+Vocational credentials are held by 41.8% of residents aged 15+, with advanced diplomas at 9.2% and certificates at 32.6%.

 Educational participation is high, with 26.7% of residents currently enrolled in formal education.
 This includes 10.4% in primary education, 5.1% in tertiary education, and 4.8% pursuing secondary education.